MudassirDev/chakki-ledger/README.md

 ## 🎯 Motivation

 The need for a tailored finance management solution arose when a friend required a system to handle their wheat grain business's finances.
-Existing solutions were either too complex or didn't cater to their specific needs, prompting the development of Chakki Learning.
+Existing solutions were either too complex or didn't cater to their specific needs, prompting the development of Chakki Ledger.

 ## 🛠️ Technologies Used